LukaszPlawinski/appetite-food/README.md

 ##UX

 This website is created for users who loves cooking and healthy food.
-User can find here recipes with ingredients and the way of preparation.
+User can find here a lot of recipes with images and the way of preparation.
-Searching and category  inputs make it easier.
+Searching and category  inputs make it much easier.
 After logging in he can add, edit and delete recipe through user friendly interface.
 Project design and data base structure are in main folder.

 ### User stories:
 -As a person who loves cooking i would like to find fresh and healthy recipes.
  I should be able to add my own recipes too.

-###Acceptance Criteria:
+### Acceptance Criteria:

 * Recipe should contain:
     * name
     * picture
     * author
+    * description
     * ingredients
     * way of preparation
 * Possibility to find/filter reciepes: